tdwg/bdq/tg2/core/README.md

-# Files describing and supporting the BDQ Core Tests
+# Files describing and supporting the BDQ Tests

-## The BDQ Core Test descriptors
+## The BDQ Test descriptors

-These are the authoritative descriptors of the BDQ core Tests, extracted from GitHub issue markdown tables using [bdq_issue_to_csv](https://github.com/kurator-org/bdq_issue_to_csv) one file contains the SingleRecord Tests, the other file the MultiRecord Measures.
+These are the authoritative descriptors of the BDQ Tests, extracted from GitHub issue markdown tables using [bdq_issue_to_csv](https://github.com/kurator-org/bdq_issue_to_csv) one file contains the SingleRecord Tests, the other file the MultiRecord Measures.

 - TG2_tests.csv
 - TG2_multirecord_measure_tests.csv